 Dividend payout policies are one of the most essential decisions which a company needs to make.
 This is mainly because there are quite a number of factors which may affect the payout policy of a given company and thus an organization needs to be keen.
 These factors may include Repurchasing Shares and the different types of dividends models.
-Before understanding what Dividend payout policies, it is necessary that we first define this common term.
+Before understanding what payout policies, it is necessary that we first define this common term.

 Definition of Dividend Payout Policy